lpmulligan/kubernetes-workshop-monitoring/docs/05-aks-prometheus-integration.md

 ## Installation

-1. Download the template ConfigMap yaml file and save it as container-azm-ms-agentconfig.yaml.
+1. [Download](https://github.com/microsoft/OMS-docker/blob/ci_feature_prod/Kubernetes/container-azm-ms-agentconfig.yaml) the template ConfigMap yaml file and save it as container-azm-ms-agentconfig.yaml.

 2. Edit the ConfigMap yaml file with your customizations to scrape Prometheus metrics.

+>  `sample-app` has been added to the example below.

 ```yaml
 kind: ConfigMap